 Cleaning is mostly done outside office hours.
 There are, however, some areas that require constant attention, such as the washrooms.
 Restocking supplies is in some cases a daily task.
 This includes hand soap, towels, toilet paper, and cleaning products.
 Again, this requires scheduling.
 Sometimes it is hourly, sometimes daily, weekly, or monthly.

 This is a hugely important aspect of modern business management.
 The range of government and industry regulations which a workplace needs to satisfy is quite extensive and detailed, from first aid codes of practice to the management of hazardous chemicals in the workplace.
 This makes it difficult for Health and Safety officer to properly ensure compliance and adequate preparation.
 Especially if it is someone who is employed only part-time.

 Dedicated Facilities Manager is there to make sure regulations are adhered to and to monitor and maintain.
 This is crucial in avoiding serious consequences.
-They can include life-threatening situations.
-Other consequences you are exposing your business to may include:
+Other costly consequences you are exposing your business may include:

 - Injury compensation